whaynes/STCW23/jekyll/_assessments/OICEW-6-2A.md

 <tr><td>

 {% capture behavior %}
-{% do Secure, secure %} the bilge pump when pumping operation is complete
+{% do secure, Secure %} the bilge pump when pumping operation is complete
 {% endcapture %}
 {{ behavior | markdownify }}